Skip to main content

 Mazda

 Oh, the Mazda MX-5 Miata.
-If there was one car I would write a love letter to, it would be the Miata.
-In a world of over-powered, flamboyant, look-at-me sports cars, the Miata shines as a beacon of light for exactly what you need and nothing more.
+If there were one car I would write a love letter to, it would be the Miata.
+In a world of overpowered, flamboyant, look-at-me sports cars, the Miata shines as a beacon of light for precisely what you need and nothing more.

 2023 Nissan Z overhead shot of front end angle in front of a sunset with mountains in the back.